SanketKaluskar/SummarizerApi/ReadMe.md

 - Each chunk in the repository has its embeddings computed once at ingestion or update.
 Bulk updates occur via the `/summarize/migrate` endpoint.
 - Chunks with a high semantic similarity score (configurable) are sent to the LLM (so SemanticSearchService is invoked before OllamaLLMService).

-The reason for this sequence is to prune chunks sent to the LLM and accomplish the following:
+Semantic search before LLM inference filters input chunks for summarization, yielding three key benefits:
 - Limits operating costs, as LLMs are metered by input/output tokens.
-Promotes grounded LLM output, as the input is relevant (semantically similar to the query).
+- Promotes grounded LLM output, as the prompt is relevant to the query.
 - Limits LLM latency, due to a smaller prompt size.

 In addition, semantic search is relatively inexpensive compared to LLM inference.
-Operating cost of query embedding is orders of magnitude less than prompt cost.
+Query embedding incurs significantly lower operational cost compared to prompt inference.
 Embedding for chunks is a onetime per-chunk cost.
-Costs for chunk retrieval (repository I/O) and computing chunk vs. query similarity are low.
+Chunk retrieval (repository I/O) and similarity computation incur minimal overhead.

 #### Retrieval-Augmented Generation (RAG)

-- The `/summarize/migrate` endpoint (used ad-hoc) generates embeddings for all chunks.
+- The `/summarize/migrate` endpoint generates embeddings for all chunks.
 This is a preprocessing step required for retrieval.
 - At query time, preprocessed embeddings are used to find relevant chunks (via semantic search).
 - Relevant chunks are part of the prompt to the LLM.

 ### VectorMath Service

-Semantic similarity can be computed efficiently by a VectorDB, lacking which we store embeddings of type float[] and compute cosine similarity in code via IVectorMathService and VectorMathService.
+Semantic similarity is efficiently computed using a VectorDB; in its absence, embeddings are stored as float arrays and cosine similarity is computed in code via IVectorMathService and VectorMathService.

-However, the abstractions in this high-level design allow plugging in a MongoDB/VectorDB later, i.e. have a MongoDB based implementation of ISemanticSearchService and deprecate SemanticSearchService.
+The abstractions in this high-level design allow plugging in a VectorDB later.
+A VectorDB based implementation of ISemanticSearchService can replace SemanticSearchService.

 ### Chunks in MongoDB